KamiworksCat/djangotutorial-ubuntu/README.md

 Part 3 of django app tutorial <br>
 Part 4 of django app tutorial <br>
 Part 5 of django app tutorial <br>

-In progress: <br>
+Part 6 of django app tutorial <br>

-Doing and attempting to comprehend part 6
+In progress: Tutorial is completed

 # Status of part 1 tutorial: Done